luluxu9466/ETL_Project/README.md

 ## Project Report
 Submit a Final Report that describes the following:

-* Extract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).
+* Extract: your original data sources and how the data was formatted.
 * Transform: what data cleaning or transformation was required.
 * Load: the final database, tables/collections, and why this was chosen.